Parents & Couples Respond to Last Week's "Single & Excluded" Newsletter.

 RELATABLE.

 This is an understandable dilemma, and I’ve been there before.
-It was helpful, and going forward, I’ll be mindful of that dilemma, and shift my own thwarted thinking that not hearing from her means she doesn’t want to see me, or be friends anymore.
+It was helpful, and as we advance, I’ll be mindful of that dilemma, and shift my own thwarted thinking that not hearing from her means she doesn’t want to see me, or be friends anymore.

 Instead of being able to sit with uncertainty, we often spin a story to satisfy the sense of certainty we crave—and we believe the story despite this fact: the story is always fiction.